Xiaoki/Explorer-Prototype/README.md

 ## Current features
 The project currently consist of the following features
+- Animation with Gsap.
+- Player controller.
+- Universe Generation with instanced Meshes
+- Pop-up menu to locate Odysseys.
 - Basic skybox
 - Custom player controller with a Wisp and WASD input.
 - Webpack intergration to quickly build a the project to demo your ideas.